Epi Care Basics

 Provide your epiphyllums with filtered light, good drainage, balanced watering so that they are not wet but do not dry out.
 It is as simple as that but it is more complicated to achieve than it first appears.

-Watering epiphyllums is basically a balancing act.
-They should not be allowed to dry out, yet over watering is the number one cause of plant death.
+Watering epiphyllums - they should not be allowed to dry out, yet over watering is the number one cause of plant death.
 The key to watering Epiphyllum plants is to keep the top 1/3 of the soil moderately damp and preventing standing water from around the roots.
 Epiphyllum plant care is all about balancing water and light needs.

-Epiphyllums have few insect or disease problems and will bloom, and possibly fruit for you with a little good management if you do not wish the plant to fruit just remove the flower after it has finished blooming.
+With a little good management they will bloom, and possibly fruit for you.
+If you do not wish the plant to fruit just remove the flower after it has finished blooming.